Episodes: 12 (hour)

 First aired: March 5, 2017

 What do you think?
 Do you like the Mercy Street TV show?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have been cancelled or renewed for a third season?